Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Compare

-Significant differences between Potato and Mandarin orange
+Significant differences between potatoes and mandarin oranges

-Specific food types used in this comparison are Potatoes, flesh and skin, raw and Tangerines, (mandarin oranges), raw.
+Specific food types used in this comparison are Potatoes, flesh, and skin, raw and Tangerines, (mandarin oranges), raw.

 Infographic